 There is currently no legal duty to conserve water but it does make environmental and financial sense not to waste it.

-There is legislation related to water discharge and pollution which is detailed on the pollution pages.
+There is legislation related to water discharge and pollution which is detailed on our advice pages for Pollution Control.

 FACILITIES & OPERATIONS

 - The first step is to conduct a site audit to identify where and how water is being used.
 This should also highlight any maintenance issues.

 - Monitor your water bill closely and check your water metre readings are accurate.

 - Contact your water supplier to see if they can provide any tips or guidance on reducing water use or any water conservation tools such as a tap aerator or save a flush bags.

 - Check for and fix dripping taps and encourage users to report leaks and drips